DirectOutput/DirectOutput/Documentation/66_OutputControllers_BuiltIn.md

 \subsubsection DirectOutput_Cab_Out_PS_Pinscape_MinCommandIntervalMs MinCommandIntervalMs

-The mininimal interval between command in miliseconds.
+The minimal interval between command in milliseconds.
 The default is 1ms, which is also the minimum, since it's the fastest that USB allows at the hardware protocol level.